pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 You should probably check over the Allakhazam spells and abilities list for your class.
 Almost all of the spells you get up to level 10 are available from the vendors in the main cavern.

+**Way Out**

+There are several ways to exit Gloomingdeep, and you may want to leave more than once during your stay there.
+The simplest way out is from the main cavern: run to the black tunnel entrance, and you will be prompted if you want to leave; this exit takes you to Crescent Reach.
+One alternative exit is to say to Arias, "ready to leave", which will port you to the Plane of Knowledge.
+You might want to do this to buy a mercenary of a different race, or to buy a dps mercenary, or to do some of the Secalna Galdor quests in the Plane of Knowledge (to get a free bag, for example).

+Getting back in easy: camp out, then click the Tutorial button at the character select screen.
+This will only work if you are under level 10.
+If you are over level ten and want to return for any reason, talk to Secalna Galdor in the Plane of Knowledge, and she can send you.
+Casters can gate back in if they are still bound in Gloomingdeep until they are level 15.

 **Digression: Grinding**

 OK, so this zone is quest driven, but that will only get you so far.
 You may find experience lacking at some points, depending on how you approach the quests, group versus solo, the order you take them in, etc.  And if you want to level past ten, you will have to do some grinding: which means "gaining experience by repetitively killing mobs", by the way.